Supermarket Flowracks and their influence on Manufacturing

 The idea is simple: swap the palette of large material containers next to the employee (often representing one or two days of production) for a flowrack, with small containers representing several hours of production and keeping the presentation neat.

-This idea can easily be included in your organization during the design of a workstation.
+This idea can easily be included in your organization during the design of a lean manufacturing workstation.
 The flow racks are not new, they were first known for their use in supermarkets for perishable items such as milk.
 Then in distribution centers with first-in-first-out racking systems (FIFO), but they are now present on assembly lines, services and even in the health system.

 Using small lots and small containers, gives you the possibility to use parts in a flow mode to transport parts at low cost, to easily follow operation schedules and adjust to possible changes.
 This will also allow you to save space on the production line, improve the part presentation and organize better workstations.
 An increase in productivity and an increase in production line density (the production volume per unit area) will be quickly achieved.